 Chelsea boss Thomas Tuchel has signed a two-year contract extension at Stamford Bridge.

-The head coach’s new deal expires in 2024 after he initially joined on an 18-month deal in January, which included an option to extend.
+The head coach’s new deal expires in 2024 after he initially joined on an 18-month contract in January, which included an option to extend.

 Contract extension to June 2024 for Thomas Tuchel. 👇💙— Chelsea FC (@ChelseaFC) June 4, 2021

-He told the club’s official website: “I cannot imagine a better occasion for a contract renewal.
+He told the club: “I cannot imagine a better occasion for a contract renewal.
 I am grateful for the experience and very happy to stay part of the Chelsea family.

 “There is far more to come and we are looking forward to our next steps with ambition and much anticipation.”